 To set you up as an Authorized Payer, your student will login to UCDAccess, select the "account information, bills, and payments" link from the Finances section, then select the “Setup Authorized Payers” link and follow the instructions provided.
 1

-You may pay online with an electronic check or credit card, in-person at the Bursar’s Office, or mail a check or money order payment to the address provided on the .PDF version of your student’s E-Bill.2
+You may pay online with an electric check or credit (a nonrefundable 2.75% service fee applies to all credit/debit card payments), in-person at the Bursar's Office or mail a check or money order payment to the address provided on the .PDF version of your student's E-Bill.

 Bills are generally available to view online at least three weeks before each payment due date.
 Please refer to the Billing Calendar for specific dates.3

 Bills are ONLY be available ONLINE.